ragsarang/Farmmonk_Case2_Table1/README.md

 # Namma Mandi by Farm Monk
 Blockchain as a solution for Transparency and Traceability of Commodity supply chain.

-## Use Case 2
+## Case-2 Table-1
-Tracing the Chain of Custody of Agricultural/ Horticultural/Forest produce This is a distributed application to help you trace the provenance and other contextual information of any asset.
+Tracing the Chain of Custody of Agricultural/ Horticultural/Forest produce.
+This is a distributed application to help you trace the provenance and other contextual information of any asset.
 It can be used as-is or customized for different use cases.
 This distributed application runs on top of Hyperledger